kshetline/tubular_util/README.md

 function throttle<F extends AnyFunction>(delay: number, func: F, callback?: (result: ReturnType<F>): (...args: Parameters<F>) => void
 ```

+Let us refer to the return value of `throttle` as `T`.

-Calls `func` immediately after the first call, and then no more frequently than once every `delay` microseconds when called repeatedly.
-If you need to obtain a result from `func` when it is executed, provide the optional `callback` parameter.
+`T` is a throttled implementation of `func`, where `func` is called immediately after the first invocation of `T`, and subsequently no more frequently than once every `delay` microseconds when `T` is invoked repeatedly.

+If you need to obtain a result from `func` when `func` is executed, provide the optional `callback` parameter.

+If `delay` is a positive value, then leading-edge throttling is performed: all invocations during the delay period are ignored.

+If `delay` is a negative value, then leading/trailing-edge throttling is performed using the absolute value of `delay`: the last invocation, if any, during the delay period is honored as soon as the delay runs out.

 ## Deprecated functions